jimmynguyc/stream-timer/README.md

 # stream-timer
-CLI Timer for Stream (Text) Widget that can read from file
+CLI Timer for Stream (Text) Widgets that can read from file

 # Requirements